 To many, Step Six seems rather simple.
 It doesn’t even state that we have to make a change, only that we must be ready to do so.
 But readiness can be an elusive concept.
 How do we truly know when we are ready to begin treading a brighter path?
 Unless we have undoubtedly undergone our spiritual experience, there are likely few signs that we are ready for the Sixth Step and all it represents.
 Fortunately, this step is not so much about waiting for signs as it is about making a decision regarding where we want to go in life and who we would like to be once we get there.

 Below, we will discuss the meaning of Step Six and how to practice it.
 To newcomers, this may feel as if it is worlds away.
 Trust us, however, that those who are committed to their recovery will be more than ready to undertake Step Six by the time they get there.
 It takes a lot of work and a lot of faith, but the rewards are well worth the effort.
-We hope that you will bear that in mind as you continue your journey toward long-term sobriety.
+We hope that you will bear that in mind as you continue your 12 step recovery program toward long-term sobriety.

 What Is Step Six?